swaggboi/PostText/README.md

 ## TODOs

+1. Do something if a search returns nothing
 1. Hide ancient posts
 1. Put a link to search_page somewhere
 1. "All new posts flagged" mode (require approval for new posts)